-C. If an applicant has prolonged use of a prescription drug without a proper prescription, regardless of whether it was used for its intended purpose, or has prolonged misuse of a prescription drug or over-the-counter drug, to be eligible for employment with the Secret Service, the date of application for employment should be at least five years since the last prolonged use without a proper prescription or misuse.
+If an applicant had prolonged use of a prescription drug without a proper prescription, regardless of whether it was used for its intended purpose, or had prolonged misuse of a prescription drug or over-the- counter drug, to be eligible for employment with the USSS, the date of application for employment should be at least three (3) years since the last prolonged use without a proper prescription or misuse.

-An applicant who has illegally sold or distributed over-the-counter or prescription drugs may still be eligible for employment with the Secret Service.
+An applicant who has illegally sold or distributed over-the-counter or prescription drugs may still be eligible for employment with the USSS.
 Eligibility may be considered in instances when the applicant illegally sold or distributed over-the-counter or prescription drugs recreationally and not for income or profit.

-In addition, the amounts distributed will be considered.
-In such instances, to be eligible for employment with the Secret Service, the application for employment should be at least 10 years since the last occasion of sale or distribution.
+In addition, the amounts sold or distributed will be considered.
+In such instances, to be eligible for employment with the USSS, the application for employment should be at least 10 years since the last occasion of sale or distribution.

-If the applicant had instances of sale or distribution of over-the-counter or prescription drugs beyond what is described above, the applicant is ineligible for employment with the Secret Service.
+If the applicant had instances of sale or distribution of over-the-counter or prescription drugs beyond what is described above, the applicant is ineligible for employment with the USSS.